FOSSEE/eSim/eSimVersionChange.md

 ```

 8. master/README.md
-- Update new features, OS support and other chnages that were made in the new version.
+- Update new features, OS support and other changes that were made in the new version.